AatishAether/ASLtranslator/README.md

 If a hand is not present we set all the positions to zero.

-- In order to be **invariant to orientation and scale**, the **feature vector** of the HandModel is a **list of the angles** between all the connexions of the hand.
+- In order to be **invariant to orientation and scale**, the **feature vector** of the HandModel is a **list of the angles** between all the connections of the hand.

+-Per frame basis

 ### *Sign Model*

 - The **SignModel** is created from a list of landmarks (extracted from a video)

 - For each frame, we **store** the **feature vectors** of each hand.

+-Per Time Series basis

 ### *Sign Recorder*